androguard/androguard/docs/intro/installation.rst

 There are several ways how to install androguard.

+Before you start, make sure you are using a supported python version!
+Although androguard should run with python 2.7.x, we highly recommend a newer version like python 3.6!
+For Windows, we recommend using the Anaconda python 3.6.x package.

 PIP
 ---

-The usual way to install python packages, is by using pypi.python.org.
+The usual way to install a python packages is by using pypi.python.org and it's package installer `pip`.
 Just use

 .. code-block:: bash